 Revision 2.09

 Date 14.3.2023

-Changes Updated the Arcteq logo on the cover page and refined the manual's visual look.
-Added the "Safety information" chapter and changed the notes throughout the document accordingly.
-Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'.
-Updated the rated values for the change-over CPU digital outputs in "Technical data".
-Updated the input impedance for the voltage measurement module in "Technical data".
-Added double ethernet port configuration parameters to "Connections menu" chapter.
-Added event overload detection description to "Event logger" chapter.
-Added parameter descriptions to Synchronizer description chapter.
+- Updated the Arcteq logo on the cover page and refined the manual's visual look. - Added the "Safety information" chapter and changed the notes throughout the docum accordingly. - Changed the "IED user interface" chapter's title to "Device user interface" and replaced 'IED' terms with 'device' or 'unit'. - Updated the rated values for the change-over CPU digital outputs in "Technical data". - Updated the input impedance for the voltage measurement module in "Technical data". - Added double ethernet port configuration parameters to "Connections menu" chapter. - Added event overload detection description to "Event logger" chapter. - Added parameter descriptions to Synchronizer description chapter.

 Revision 2.10

 Date 19.6.2023

 Changes - Updated order codes.

 Revision 2.11

 Date 29.11.2023

-Changes - Added the 5 ms update time in the measurement chapters Added spring lock cage options for connectors.
-See the "Ordering information" chapter anges - Updated the contact address for technical support in the "Contact and reference information" chapter Circuit breaker wear is not integrated to the objects.
+Changes - Added the 5 ms update time in the measurement chapters. - Added spring lock cage options for connectors.
+See the "Ordering information" chapter. - Updated the contact address for technical support in the "Contact and reference information" chapter. - Circuit breaker wear is not integrated to the objects.

+Revision 2.12

+Date January 2024

+Changes - Added Chinese and Kazakh languages as language options in "General menu".

+Revision 2.13

+REVISION 2.13

+Date 2.13 September 2024

+Date September 2024 - Added 5th harmonic maximum uptime parameter to transformer differential protection function. - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation"

+Date Changes September 2024 - Added 5th harmonic maximum uptime parameter to transformer differential protection function. - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.